Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 6. There must not be dependencies between the tests -- they may run in a different order or in parallell.

-Here is a more realistic example for how a function and it's tests looks:
+Here is a realistic example for how a function and it's tests looks:

 ```
 struct money_format_t {